protocol-fuzzing/edhoc-fuzzer/README.md

 * **gen_auth_hierarchy**, script used optionally for generating dummy authentication files in .pem, .der format in triples of
 <private key, public key, x509 certificates>; corresponding to one for each EDHOC authentication method.
-The files in the .der format can be provided as input to the edhoc-fuzzer.
+The files in the .der format can be provided as input to the EDHOC-Fuzzer.
 The resulting directories are:
   * **./experiments/authentication/mapper**
     * **/sig**, containing an ed25519 triple and a p256 triple
     * **/stat**, containing a p256 triple and a x25519 triple